tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 }
 ```

 Each infrastrucutre may have different needs, so `aws` could be part of your providers or not at all.
-A list of fully suported providers and supporting documentation are [here](https://registry.terraform.io/browse/providers)
+A list of fully suported providers and supporting documentation are [here](https://registry.terraform.io/browse/providers).

 ### Resource

-Rescource blocks build of off providers specifically their features.
-For `aws` we can be talking about the instance VPC, Security Groups and Subnet.
-To state the `resource` needed from the `provider`, we state the `Block Type`: `resource` and for the `Resource Type` we state the desired feature from the provider we want to change or create and the following is the local name within the code so you can refrence it.
+Resource blocks build off of providers, specifically their features.
+For `aws`, we can be talking about the instance VPC, Security Groups, and Subnet.
+To state the `resource` needed from the `provider`, we state the `Block Type`: `resource` and for the `Resource Type` we state the desired feature from the provider we want to change or create, and the following is the local name within the code so you can reference it.

 ```json
 resource "aws_instance" "web-server " {